hashirshoaeb/swift-tales/README.md

 ## **Dictionaries**

-key value pair of data collection. i.e (json like sructure), (refered as maps in dart).
+Key value pair of data collection. i.e (json like sructure), (refered as maps in dart).

 ```swift
 let heights = [